Developing for Neto by Maropost: Advanced Workflow

 [10:05:09] Finished 'default' after 10 ms

-If successful, Gulp will now be automatically compiling any changes to your themes .less files.
-You'll see the less function re-run in the terminal every time you modify these files.
+If successful, Gulp will now be automatically compiling any changes to your themes .scss files.
+You'll see the sass function re-run in the terminal every time you modify these files.

 This is easiest to do with Transmit on OSX and Dreamweaver on Windows.
 There are two primary reasons for this: